 Cocoa powder, on the other hand, is made from cacao beans that have been roasted at higher temperatures before being processed.

-This processing reduces some of the natural nutrients present in cacao and is often used in baking goods, and hot chocolate thanks to its milder chocolate flavor.
+This processing reduces some of the natural nutrients present in cacao, which is often used in baking goods and hot chocolate due to its milder chocolate flavor.

 So which one should you use?
-For me personally, if the recipe is made using no-bake and no-cooking method then I’d normally go for the raw cacao powder (cacao powder will lose some of its nutrients if heated).
+If the recipe is made using a no-bake and no-cooking method, then I’d normally go for the raw cacao powder (cacao powder will lose some of its nutrients if heated).

 But I’ve tried different varieties and both have worked for this recipe.